 Parents are invited via letter to attend these reviews at least 2 to 3 weeks prior to the meeting.
 The SENDCo will contact parents/carers to remind them of the review, and advise them to think about questions they may wish to ask and discuss any issues that may arise.
 All professionals working with the child will be invited to the annual review.
 If they cannot attend, it is anticipated that they will be forwarded a report that can be shared at the meeting.
 Each child is invited to join the review and share their pupil voice that includes what they like/dislike about school, what they have learnt so far, what they have enjoyed learning and who helps them etc.

 Parents and carers are invited to contact school via the SENDCo, at any time, if they need advice or support in regard to their child’s education.

 If your child’s needs are complex or severe, we may contact the Local Authority for an assessment for an EHCP.
 This document will describe your child’s SEN and the special help they should receive.

 The EHCP involves the Local Authority providing extra resources to help your child.
 These could include money, staff time, special equipment and attendance at a school with specialist-resourced support.
 This additional provision will be reviewed annually, or sooner if required, and would include the parent, teacher, SENDCo and pupil.

 Here at St Stephen’s we work with a range of external agencies and call on their expertise to support children in our school in the best way possible.
-These agencies include Educational Psychology; BLIS (Behaviour for Learning and Inclusion Service); CLASS (Communication, Language and Autistic Spectrum Service); Occupational Therapy; Healthy Young Minds; Speech Therapy; Families Together Trust and Social Care and, finally, Hearing Impaired and Visually Impaired services.
+These agencies include Educational Psychology; Tameside's Specialist Outreach Support Service; Occupational Therapy; Tameside and Glossop CAMHS (Child and Adolescent Mental Health Service); Speech and Language Therapy; Families Together Trust and Social Care and, finally, Hearing Impaired and Visually Impaired services.